RavenousLegs

 Buddhist prayer flags on roads in Bir, Himachal Pradesh

-The dry leaves made my way beautiful but tough for my hikes in the forested mountains.
-There were many trails in the mountains, going nowhere, but it gave me good options for my workout routines.
+The dry leaves made my way through the forested mountains beautiful but tough for my hikes.
+There were many trails in the mountains that went nowhere, but they provided me with good options for my workout routines.

 Hiking in the jungles in Bir, Himachal Pradesh